How To Use Apple Cider Vinegar Every Day—11 Tips For Internal & External Use

-Everyone should have a bottle of raw, organic, unfiltered and unpasteurized apple cider vinegar (aka ACV) in their home!
-It’s a multiuse vinegar for both internal and external personal use ... and it’s great for a couple of household chores.
+Everyone should have a bottle of raw, organic, unfiltered and unpasteurized apple cider vinegar (aka, ACV) in their home!
+It’s a multi-use vinegar for both internal and external personal use (see here for our beginner's guide to ACV), and it’s great for a couple of household chores.

-This is wonderful home remedy for bad breath, thrush, chronic gum infections and tooth stains.
 Mix 2 teaspoons of apple cider vinegar with 1/4 cup of water.
 Swish it around in your mouth for 15 to 20 seconds and then spit out.
-You can swallow it if you want to receive the other health benefits that apple cider vinegar has.
+Or, you can swallow it if you want to receive the other health benefits of consuming apple cider vinegar.
 The important thing to note is that you will immediately need to brush your teeth after each use of the apple cider vinegar mouthwash.
 ACV is an acid and will need to be rinsed away after use!

 2. Digestive aid